top of page

 Residential Schools

-over 4,100 children died at residential schools, though experts believe the true number is much higher
+Over 4,100 children died at residential schools, though experts believe the true number is much higher

 Men